QualiBreath - Sternum and Thorax Support

 Patients get in control of their recovery:

 QualiBreath is placed directly on the patient's skin and is a constant “reminder” to protect the breast bone and wound.
 The handles are always ready to grasp directly or through clothing for more support when needed.
 QualiBreath is placed high at front on the chest.
 It can be pulled lower at the back if patients feel it sits too high in the armpits.
-AxillaPads are available to clip onto the upper margin of QualiBreath.
+AxillaPads are available to attach and fold over the upper border of QualiBreath.
 Have a look out our full range of accessories such as the QualiPad seatbelt protector and washing net for garment care.

 When is it used?